khryniewicki/HeroesBattleRes/README.md

 - [x] control of the game time and the time needed to log in the other player
 - [x] game download, after positive authorization
 - [x] game options control by the administrator.

+> Heroes Battle is a 2D game that allows you to play remotely with other players in real time.